Optimizing the fractional power in a model with stochastic PDE constraints: Introduction

 where $\mathcal{J}$ is a cost functional, $y$ the state variable, $u$ the control variable and $Constr$ is a constraint, usually in the form of an equation for $y$, called the ``state equation''.
 An important subcategory arises when the $Constr$ is a partial differential equation, so that the task is the identification of coefficient functions or right hand sides in the PDE: these are often called ``identification problems'' in the literature.

 The purpose of this work is to study an identification problem with two peculiarities: (1) the control variable appears as the (fractional) exponent of a diffusion operator, and (2) the constraint will be a stochastic PDE in the sense of a PDE driven by a Wiener Process.
+The optimal control parameter is therefore the answer to the question ``\textit{what is the optimal (fractional) diffusion pattern?}'', which appears in applications, for instance, in the following way: In biology, $y$ represents the density of a biological species exhibiting anomalous diffusion driven by a fractional operator and combined with a random perturbation.
+Such fractional diffusion processes are supposed to model very well the forage behavior or certain species, see e.g. \cite{albatross}.

-We stress that in the available literature, the term ``stochastic PDE constraints'' usually refers to deterministic PDEs with ``random input'' in the sense of random coefficients of the PDE or of the force term, see \cite{benner2016block, quarteroni, gunzburger, manouzi, kouri2013} and \cite{tiesler2012}.
-These problems, where the cost functional has deterministic output (due to due to the usage of $(L^2(D) \otimes L^2(\Omega))$-norms, see e.g. \cite{manouzi}, \cite{rosseel2012optimal}), are interesting due to their challenges for numerical approximation, in particular avoiding the ``curse of dimensionality''.
+In engineering and economics, the problem of optimization under uncertainties is also wide-spread: Our model could serve as a very first toy problem to mathematically investigate the maximization of the probabilistic incremental Net Present Value for selecting the location of injection and production wells in petroleum engineering.
+The geometry and extension of such wells are crucial to the success of oil extraction in mature oil fields, where the diffusion of injected polymers within the oil field is studied, see e.g. \cite{OMVpolymerSiebererSPE, Taware2017}.

+We stress that in the available literature, the term ``stochastic PDE constraints'' usually refers to deterministic PDEs with ``random input'' in the sense of random coefficients of the PDE or of the force term, see~\cite{benner2016block, quarteroni, gunzburger, manouzi, kouri2013, tiesler2012}.
+These problems, where the cost functional has deterministic output (due to the usage of $(L^2(D) \otimes L^2(\Omega))$-norms, see e.g. \cite{manouzi, rosseel2012optimal}), are interesting due to their challenges for numerical approximation, in particular avoiding the ``curse of dimensionality''.
 A different approach is to study expectation and variance of random cost functionals under stochastic constraints.
-These arise in economics, for example when optimizing a portfolio with finitely many assets, see e.g. \cite{dentcheva2006portfolio} or \cite{duncan}.
+These arise in economics, for example when optimizing a portfolio with finitely many assets, see e.g. \cite{dentcheva2006portfolio, duncan}.
 The scope here is to find efficient portfolios, namely those minimizing the risk (i.e. the uncertainty of the return) or maximize the mean return for a given risk value using stochastic dominance constraints, see also \cite{markowitzbook} for an overview on the (finite dimensional) mean variance analysis.

-Motivated by such applications, this work derives optimality conditions and the existence of optimal controls for a random cost functional, a task which was, to the author's best knowledge, not considered up to now.
+Motivated by such applications, this work derives optimality conditions, and the existence of optimal controls for a random cost functional, a task which was, to the author's best knowledge, not considered up to now.

 The second peculiarity in our approach is that the control variable of our problem is the fractional power of the differential operator.
 Our work is therefore the prototypical stochastic extension of the work \cite{sprekelsvaldinoci}, where this class of identification problems was introduced for the first time in a deterministic setting.
 This new type of problem poses several interesting mathematical challenges, among which we mention the need for a compactness theorem adapted for variable Banach spaces and the need for pathwise existence of the stochastic convolution, which is crucial for the derivation of the optimal random cost functional.